 Within these three areas, I’m also interesting in testing and pushing at the theoretical framework in which forensic and biological anthropology functions (and thus helping to improve the interpretations that we make).

 I also really enjoy helping others to create and foster their own research profiles – mentoring is extremely important to me, as it should be for anyone in my position.
-So on top of progressing my own crack research team and striving to create an environment for them to successfully work and develop in, I am Chair of the University Research Ethics and Integrity Committee, and I sit on the Postgraduate Research Degrees Assessment Board and the University’s Research and Innovation Committee.
-I have also been appointed as Associate Editor of the Journal of Forensic and Legal Medicine, following on from three years as Editor-in-Chief of Science & Justice.
+So on top of progressing my own crack research team and striving to create an environment for them to successfully work and develop in, I am also the Editor-in-Chief of the Journal of Forensic and Legal Medicine, following on from three years as Editor-in-Chief of Science & Justice.